Want to see the northern lights of Finland? Then you want to go to Lapland! And I’ll tell you exactly where and when.

 Lapland, Finland’s northernmost region, is not the only region in Finland where you can see the northern lights.
 But, because of its latitude, it is definitely the best place to see northern lights in Finland simply because your chances of seeing them are the greatest.

 And, Finnish Lapland is a fantastic destination to visit!

 Northern lights, also called Aurora Borealis, do not occur every night and cannot be guaranteed.
-Therefore if you want to travel to Finland to see the northern lights I highly recommend planning your trip well.
+Therefore if you want to see the northen lights in Finland I highly recommend planning your trip well.

-- The Right location to see the northern lights: Northern Lapland
+- The Right location to see the northern lights in Finland: Northern Lapland

-- The Right time of year to see the northern lights: October to April
+- The Right time of year to see the northern lights in Lapland: October to April

 - The Right micro-location to see the northern lights: No artificial light.
 Plenty of open sky.